Estimated reading time: 10 minutes

 - Closed-end mutual funds: The closed-end fund operates more like an individual stock and is traded on an exchange.
 There are a fixed number of shares offered by an investment company through an initial public offering (IPO); hence, it’s “closed.”
 Shares are traded on an exchange intraday, like stocks.

 If you feel the stock market is your preferred investment choice, then it’s essential to familiarize yourself with the terminology and background of the market.
+Your understanding of the Stock Market is imperative as it will help minimize your overall investment risk in both the short and long-term.
 Here is a breakdown of the definitions of conservative funds through speculative funds.

 Money market fund: A money market fund invests in short-term debt securities, which (usually) provide you with check-writing privileges.
 Money market funds are conservative investments for those with lower risk tolerance.